-Port Arthur sits on the Gulf shores of East Texas, two hours southeast of Houston.
-It’s not a pretty place, certainly much less appealing than Miami Beach.
-But like anywhere else in the world, especially those that are lonely and out of the way, a good time is always welcome.
+Port Arthur sits on the Gulf shores of East Texas two hours southeast of Houston.
+It’s not a pretty place but like anywhere else in the world, especially those that are lonely and out of the way, a good time is always welcome.
 Jazz Fest?
 Laissez les bon temps rouler!

 A friend did the driving, heading east on I-10 then onto a series of smaller roads that led us closer to the shipping ports that define the area’s economy.
 Nestled off a winding freeway exit, Port Arthur is a town punctuated by large oil storage silos.
 On one such silo, we saw two men wearing what looked like space suits hovering overhead on circular scaffolds blasting spray-paint through a stencil.
 Naturally we kept an eye out for Janis Joplin and Bun B tributes, but none appeared.